Gavin-Bowers/ILC-2023/Config notes.md

-You're using SSH to connect to Github.
+- You're using SSH to connect to Github.
 The SSH key is in Gavin/.ssh
+- .gitignore is being used to exclude .obsidian from being synced because it was causing merge errors